symfony/symfony-docs/book/internals/event_dispatcher.rst

          *
          * @var string
          */
-        const onStoreOrder = 'onStoreOrder';
+        const onStoreOrder = 'store.order';
     }

 Notice that this class doesn't actually *do* anything.
-The purpose of the ``Events`` class is just to be a location where information about common events can be centralized.
+The purpose of the ``StoreEvents`` class is just to be a location where information about common events can be centralized.
 Notice also that a special ``FilterOrderEvent`` class will be passed to each listener of this event.